List of The Flash characters: Negative Speed Force

-The Negative Speed Force (portrayed by various actors; seasons 5 and 8–9) is an interdimensional cosmic force of nature as the opposite of the regular Speed Force.
+The Negative Speed Force (portrayed by various actors; seasons 5 and 8–9) is an interdimensional cosmic force of nature and the opposite of the regular Speed Force.
 It was initially believed to be created by Eobard Thawne as an alternate power source.
 It became obsessed with getting revenge on Barry Allen, especially after Thawne's death.
 Willing to upset the balance of the positive and negative forces, It possessed several individuals that Barry knew and was close with in an attempt to kill him and his family.

 Introduced in season six

 Ramsey Rosso / Bloodwork

 Ramsey Rosso (portrayed by Sendhil Ramamurthy; seasons 6 and 9) is a physician with a genius intellect, the world's leading expert on hematological oncology and a former colleague of Caitlin Snow who has a desire to defy the laws of nature and the main antagonist of season six's first half.
 After his mother dies of HLH, Rosso developed a cure for the disorder using dark matter in spite of Caitlin's warnings.
 Though he ran numerous simulations that showed otherwise, he was turned into a metahuman after testing the cure on himself as he was also dying of HLH.
-In his pursuit to cure himself, he discovered he could use his abilities to transform people into zombie-like monsters by draining their blood and manipulating them.
-After learning adrenaline-filled blood worked best, he killed dozens of people to increase his strength before eventually attacking Barry.
-With the speedster under his control, he attempted to convert all of Central City into his "Blood Brothers and Sisters", only to be foiled by Team Flash's teamwork.
-Bloodwork transformed into a blood monster to fight the Flash in retaliation, but he is trapped in a special machine previously used to contain Chester Runk's black hole-based powers before remanding him to A.R.G.U.S.'s custody.
-A few months later, Eva McCulloch's mirror clones get a sample of his blood and break him out, but he only agreed to the former; choosing to stay imprisoned and "play the long game".
-Shortly thereafter, Ramsey began his revenge plan, crashing Barry's birthday party, turning his friends into zombies, and using Wally West to infect the multiverse.
+In his pursuit to cure himself, he discovered he could use his abilities to transform people into zombie-like monsters by draining their blood.
+With Barry under his control, Ramsey attempted to convert all of Central City into his "Blood Brothers and Sisters", only to be foiled by Team Flash.
+Ramsey transforms into a blood monster to fight the Flash in retaliation, but he is trapped in a special machine previously used to contain Chester Runk's black hole-based powers before being remanded him to A.R.G.U.S. custody.
+A few months later, Eva McCulloch's mirror clones break Ramsey out, but he only agreed to the former; choosing to stay imprisoned and "play the long game".
+Shortly thereafter, Ramsey uses Wally West to infect the multiverse.
 However, Ramsey is confronted by Barry, Oliver Queen, and John Diggle, who help save Wally and stop Ramsey's plans.
-Ramsey loses all of his powers while also being cured of his HLH, but ended up being imprisoned for life due to his crimes.
+Ramsey loses all of his powers while also being cured of his HLH, but is sentenced to life imprisonment to his crimes.